Autoglym: Expansion

 The Autoglym name was now becoming an open 'trade secret' and due to repeated requests from members of the public the decision was taken to introduce a range aimed at the home enthusiast.
 In 1986 Autoglym launched their retail range consisting of existing products and some developed especially for home users.
 As the brand continued to expand Autoglym outgrew their Welwyn site and sought new premises in Letchworth Garden City, adjacent to the Altro Headquarters.
 Autoglym moved to Letchworth in 1991 allowing increased manufacturing output, larger research and development facilities, larger product testing and development bays and the unification of the sales and manufacturing departments on one site.

 1991 also brought about a new line of products, the body shop range.
 This was developed in response to requests from customers who wanted a silicone free range of compounds, dressings and glass cleaners that would be safe to use in strictly silicone free environments.

 ISO accreditation was awarded in 1991 along with a Royal Warrant from the Prince of Wales.
 The Queen Mothers Royal Warrant followed in 1992.

 The Public Service Vehicle division catering to buses, coaches and trains was established at the beginning of 1994.

 A line of bespoke motorcycle products was launched in 2001.

 The LifeShine new vehicle protection system was launched in 2003.

-HM The Queen awarded her Royal Warrant in 2004.
+Queen Elizabeth II awarded her Royal Warrant in 2004.

+King Charles III awarded his Royal Warrant in 2024.